iamkahvi/iamkahvi.github.io/_posts/2018-09-10-position paper.md

 date: 2018-09-10
 ---

-I’ve been going through old papers of mine recently and this one struck me as actually interesting enough to share.
+I’ve been going through old papers of mine recently and this one struck me as interesting enough to share.
 I wrote a barebones [post]({% post_url 2017-11-03-on-behavioural-economics %}) on this subject.

 Kahvi Patel<br>
 Research Paper<br>